Gravydigger/statushud/README.md

 - **Notes:**
   - Any missing entries will default back to the English Translation.
   - Feel free to send me your translation for your language as a [Github Issue](https://github.com/Gravydigger/statushud/issues) if you want to add it to _Status Hud Continued_.

+### Creating Your Own Custom Elements
+Check out the [Status HUD Example Element](https://github.com/Gravydigger/statushud-element-example) for documentation and an example element.

 ### Config File Layout
 Upon running the mod, a `statushud.json` config file will be created in the game's **ModConfig** directory.
 The available options are: